US Owners of foreign personal pension plans

 US Individuals: We work with US taxpayers to assist them with their annual US tax compliance to report their foreign personal pension plan and foreign investments.

-Providers/Trustees: We assist large and small pension providers who have US members invested in their foreign pension scheme.
+Foreign Pension and Providers/Trustees: We assist large and small pension providers who have US members invested in their foreign pension scheme.
 We support them in navigating their trustee obligations by preparing US tax forms (Form 3520-A) to submit to the IRS and providing their US members with Form 3520-A Foreign Grantor Trust Owner Statement (and supporting statements) to assist the US member to meet their personal US tax filing obligations in respect to the foreign pension plan.

 We also partner with the pension fund providers/trustees to assist them with their internal systems to ensure good quality data, that is US tax compliant, is available to help them meet with their trustee obligations.